Top 10 Best and Coolest American Police Cars

 Saab 99, 900, 9000, 9-5 (1974-2005)

-Although Saab is no more among us, there used to be a time when these Swedish beauties served and protected.
+Although Saab is no longer with us, there used to be a time when these Swedish beauties served and protected.
 In fact, Saabs 99, 900, 9000 and 9-5 served and protected throughout most of their lives.
 Aspen and Vail, Colorado police departments used them ever since Saab 99 came out in 1974 and only stopped in 2005 when GM (then owning Saab) forced the Swedes to back out of the deal.
 And it was a sweet deal indeed.
 Two police departments advertised the manufacturer which gave them better deal for the cars in turn.
 That’s why they chose Saab in the first place.

 Before ’74, Vail and Aspen departments sported 4-door Ford Torinos just like many departments across US did.
 On such high altitudes, however, using rear-wheel drive 4-door cars didn’t make much sense.
 It was a choice between Ford Bronco and Saab 99 then, but as already mentioned, Swedes cut departments a better deal.

 Saabs were quick, fun and more than capable of dealing with Colorado Rockie’s wintry conditions.
 They do come from Sweden, after all.
 Even the locals figured that out and Saabs could have been seen everywhere around the Rocky Mountains resort towns.
 Before GM bought and discarded Saab, that is.
 It’s just another example of how poorly GM had treated their latest acquisition back then, and practically steered them toward bankruptcy.
-Aspen department switched to Volvo XC90 and Toyota Highlanders later on, while Vail department started with Ford Explorers and then switched to Volvo XC90’s.
+Aspen department switched to the Volvo XC90 and Toyota Highlanders later on, while the Vail department started with Ford Explorers and then switched to the Volvo XC90’s.

 Ford Mustang (1982-1993)

-Fox body days of Mustang were far from glory times of the late sixties.
+The Fox body days of Mustang were far from glory times of the late sixties.
 Despite that, third generation of the most successful pony car in history managed to work its way into numerous police departments across the country.
 They were used primarily for interstate speeding enforcement as special service package vehicles (SSP).
 No surprise, really, since they were lighter than average mid-size sedans used extensively by police since… well, forever.

 Moreover, Blue Oval appealed to average decision makers within departments with one fine pickup line.
 How could you resist the tagline that says: “This Ford chases Porsches for a living“?
 Obviously, very few agencies could, since around 15,000 Fox body Mustangs were ordered with the special police package and customized in order to suit each one of them individually.
 And there were more than 60 agencies that ended up with it.
 To make things even better for Ford, the idea came from California Highway Patrol which needed something lighter than Ford’s other offerings and more reliable than Camaros which had their share of camshaft issues back then.